Gkimbo/bean-town-activities/README.md

 10. 'Delete Review' - Users can delete their previous reviews of an activity.

 ### Technologies used
-React , Node.js , Express , JavaScript , HTML , CSS , Cypress , PostgreSQL , Knex/Objection , Yarn
+React , Node.js , Express , JavaScript , HTML , CSS , Cypress , PostgreSQL , Knex/Objection , Yarn , Foundation , Font-Awesome

 If you would like to contribute to this code base:
 1. Follow the 'Getting Started' instructions to clone the repository from GitHub.